ayushbhardwaj10/PrivateEnergyPartners/README.md

    - logs in the user.
    - To verify password, password_hash is used. pass_hash = hash(passHash from client + salting) is calculated and compared with password_hash stored in the backend.
    - If yes return 200 OK with two JWT tokens : access tokens (valid for 15 minutes) and refresh tokens(valid for 2 days)
+3. Protecting the Rest API with JWT Tokens :
-3. @token_required
+   @token_required is a decorator

-   - it's used to protect the flask APIs that only the users with fresh JWT access token can access the resources.
+   - Decorator used to protect the flask Rest APIs that only the users with fresh JWT access token can access the resources.

 4. /refresh_token
-   - endpoint used to refresh the access token by providing the refresh_token and if refresh token is valid and fresh, returns a new access token to client.
+   - endpoint used to refresh the access token by providing the refresh_token and if refresh token is valid and fresh, returns a new access token to client

 ##############################
 React